mattroy/DataMiningProject/README.md

 The output of scripts will be put here.

 ####scripts
 Scripts to be run on data here.
+You will need python and numpy installed to run the scripts.